mjfrigaard/katacoda-scenarios/format-shape-data/step5.md

 1. Approximately how many rows (or observations) and columns (or variables) should we be seeing? *403 rows, 71 columns*
 2. Are all the rows unique (i.e.will each case have a row)? *Yes*
-3. Does each measurement have a column (or variable)? *...do they?*
+3. Does each measurement have a column (or variable)? *...do they?
+We don't know yet*
-4. Are these variables each measuring exactly one thing?   *I think so?*
+4. Are these variables each measuring exactly one thing?   *We have to take a deeper dive into the data and documentation to figure this out*

 ## Pivoting part 1 (reorganizing values in a dataset)